 - Sugar Cinnamon Mixture - Add the sugar mixture together, mix and set aside.

 - In a medium bowl, mix together the flour, cream of tartar, baking soda, and salt.
 Whisk together dry ingredients well.

-With the mixer on low speed, slowly add the dry ingredients to the wet ingredients.
-Dough will be thick.
+- With the mixer on low speed, slowly add the dry ingredients to the wet ingredients and mix together until dough comes together.